Help! When Should I Update My Passport Photo?

 You’re getting ready for the vacation of a lifetime.

 You’ve packed your bags, booked a dreamy hotel room, and you’re ready to leave your desk and the drama that comes with it behind for a few weeks.

 The only thing left to really consider?

 Whether or not you need to update passport photos.
-After all, you were going through some, well, interesting hair and style choices when you first had the photos taken.
-Now, you’re worried that the old passport photo doesn’t look like you.
+After all, you were going through some interesting hair and style choices when you first had the photos taken.
+You’re worried that the old passport photo doesn’t look like you.

 Keep on reading this post in order to find out everything that you need to know.